Skip to main content Skip to local navigation

 Since 2015, Professor Emerita Deb Barndt’s Earth to Tables Legacies project has brought together food activists from Canada and Mexico to exchange around food justice and food sovereignty.
 The project’s website, audiovisual output and numerous publications have included a multimedia educational package for use by teachers and activists.

 Students have also been an important part of EUC’s relationship with Mexico.
-In 2016, Guillermo Martínez De Velasco conducted an MES research project entitled “A Materialist Acoustemology of Urban Atmospheres in Mexico City’s Centro Histórico” capturing the sounds and experiences of everyday interactions in the context of recent urban regeneration.
-Dr. Tania Hernandez Cervantes completed her PhD dissertation in Environmental Studies entitled “Reconnecting the City and the Countryside with Food and Agriculture in the Era of Globalization and Neoliberalism: Nopal, Mexico City and Milpa Alta” in 2017, under the supervision of Professor Rod MacRae.
+In 2016, Guillermo Martínez De Velasco conducted an MES research project titled, “A Materialist Acoustemology of Urban Atmospheres in Mexico City’s Centro Histórico,” capturing the sounds and experiences of everyday interactions in the context of recent urban regeneration.
+Dr. Tania Hernandez Cervantes completed her PhD dissertation in Environmental Studies titled, Reconnecting the city and the countryside with food and agriculture in the era of globalization and Neoliberalism: Nopal, Mexico City and Milpa Alta, under the supervision of Professor Rod MacRae in 2017.
 Tania is now back in Mexico working for the Chamber of Deputies.
-Linn Biorklund Belliveau completed a PhD in Geography titled: Geographies of violence and contestation across borders: Everyday politics of migrant women at the Mexico-Guatemala U.S. proxy border, supervised by Jennifer Hyndman.
+Linn Biorklund Belliveau completed a PhD in Geography titled, Geographies of violence and contestation across borders: Everyday politics of migrant women at the Mexico-Guatemala U.S. proxy border, supervised by Jennifer Hyndman.
 Linn’s work emerged from years of working with displaced communities and non-governmental organizations in Mexico, Central America, and other parts of the world.
-Currently, Luisa Regina Anota Guzman is in the MES program after completing her BES program at EUC.
+Currently, Luisa Regina Anota Guzman, a student from Mexico who completed her Bachelor of Environmental Studies at EUC, is continuing her education in the Master of Environmental Studies program.
+Her research focuses on sustainability transitions in the Global South, including Mexico.